 Conversation under a Creative

-to look real through the use of artificial intelligence pose
+real through the use of artificial intelligence pose a growing

-a growing challenge.
-Thats why an EPFL research group has been
+challenge.
+Thats why an EPFL research group has been teaming up

-teaming up with the Swiss startup Quantum Integrity to develop a deepfake
+with the Swiss startup Quantum Integrity to develop a deepfake detection

-detection solution over the past two years.
-The team has been awarded
+solution over the past two years.
+The team has been awarded an Innosuisse

-an Innosuisse grant starting on 1 October, with deployment as early
+grant starting on 1 October, with deployment as early as next year.

-Group has been working with Quantum Integrity, a startup based at EPFL
+has been working with Quantum Integrity, a startup based at EPFL Innovation

-Innovation Park, on a deepfake detection solution for the past two years.
+Park, on a deepfake detection solution for the past two years.
+The research

-The research team has already completed two pilot tests and recently
+team has already completed two pilot tests and recently obtained a grant

-to accelerate development of a software.
-The project will start on 1
+development of a software.
+The project will start on 1 October.
+Quantum

-more widely, says Touradj Ebrahimi, head of the Multimedia Signal
+says Touradj Ebrahimi, head of the Multimedia Signal Processing Group.

-Processing Group.
-His group provides expertise in multimedia signal
+His group provides expertise in multimedia signal processing, while

-processing, while the startup brings its many years of experience in
+the startup brings its many years of experience in detecting fake images.

-detecting fake images.
-Ebrahimi is affiliated to the Center for Digital
+Ebrahimi is affiliated to the Center for Digital Trust (C4DT)

 and coordinates its Digital Information domain.
 Detection